Attention Girls who love footy

 If you are keen to sign up or are seeking more information, please contact

 Please register your interest with Alison to help us with planning, thanks.

-Trainings are Tuesdays from 5pm to 6pm meet at coach’s boxes.
+Trainings at present Wed 5:30pm from 29th January onwards meet at coach’s boxes.

-Subs $30 per player.
+Subs $30 + $10 SANFLCFL Affiliation fee per player.
 Free entry to ground on match day.